High-Precision Dichotomous Image Segmentation via Depth Integrity-Prior and Fine-Grained Patch Strategy: Abstract

 \section{Abstract}

 High-precision dichotomous image segmentation (DIS) is a task of extracting fine-grained objects from high-resolution images.
-Existing methods face a dilemma: non-diffusion methods work efficiently but suffer from false or missed detections due to weak semantics and less robust spatial priors; diffusion methods, using strong generative priors, have high accuracy but encounter high computational burdens.
-As a solution, we find pseudo depth information from monocular depth estimation models can provide essential semantic understanding that quickly reveals spatial differences across target objects and backgrounds.
-Inspired by this phenomenon, we discover a novel insight we term the depth integrity-prior: in pseudo depth maps, foreground objects consistently convey stable depth values with much lower variances than chaotic background patterns.
-To exploit such a prior, we propose a Prior of Depth Fusion Network (PDFNet).
-Specifically, our network establishes multimodal interactive modeling to achieve depth-guided structural perception by deeply fusing RGB and pseudo depth features.
-We further introduce a novel depth integrity-prior loss to explicitly enforce depth consistency in segmentation results.
-Additionally, we design a fine-grained perception enhancement module with adaptive patch selection to perform boundary-sensitive detail refinement.
-Notably, PDFNet achieves \textbf{state-of-the-art} performance with only 94M parameters ($<$11\% of those diffusion-based models), outperforming all non-diffusion methods and surpassing some diffusion methods.
-Code is provided in the https://github.com/Tennine2077/PDFNet.
+Existing methods trade efficiency for accuracy: non-diffusion methods are fast but suffer from weak semantics and unstable spatial priors, causing false detections; diffusion-based methods offer high accuracy via strong generative priors but are computationally expensive.
+In depth maps, a complete object appears as a low variance region with a smooth interior and sharp boundaries, whereas the background exhibits a chaotic, high variance pattern due to disconnected surfaces at varying depths.
+We refer to this as the depth integrity-prior.
+Inspired by this, and noting that DIS currently lacks depth maps, we leverage pseudo-depth information from monocular depth estimation models to obtain essential semantic understanding, thereby rapidly revealing spatial differences across target objects and the background.
+To exploit this prior, we propose the Prior-guided Depth Fusion Network (PDFNet), which fuses RGB and pseudo-depth features for depth-aware structure perception.
+We further introduce a novel depth integrity-prior loss to enforce depth consistency in segmentation and a fine-grained enhancement module with adaptive patch selection to sharpen boundaries.
+Notably, PDFNet with DAM-v2 achieves SOTA \textbf{($F^{max}_\beta$ 0.915 on DIS-VD and 0.915 on DIS-TE)} using less than half the params of diffusion-based methods.
+Our code is available at \href{https://tennine2077.github.io/PDFNet.github.io/}{https://tennine2077.github.io/PDFNet.github.io/}.